 Baylee: I’ve never had to do that.
 I’ve been in the zooms where other people recorded, but I’ve never had to record.
 So that was, yeah.
 Um, what’s your major?

 Jakki: Yes.
 Which, I will continue my answer.
 I actually have to switch over to this router.
-I have two routers in my apartment and I just want to make sure we won’t have a loss of connection.
+I have two routers in my apartment it’s– I just want to make sure we won’t have a loss of connection.
 So give me one second.

 Baylee: No problem.